 Bring your family tree research to the library!
 We have a number of unique primary source documents detailing the history of some of the prominent families local to Groton Bank.
-Our staff our happy to assist you in your search of our physical collection.
+Our staff are happy to assist you in your search of our physical collection.

 Family history resources focused mostly in CT and New England states with some information on non-New England states.
 Access online research tools, subject guides, and catalogs through the CT Historical Society and Museum.
 Visit this page for information about researching at the Museum.